Cairath/Oxygen-Not-Included-Modding/doc/02.Assets/02.Animations/sections/AddingToMod.md

 ## Adding Animations to a Mod

+The mod loading system in Oxygen Not Included will automatically detect the asset files and add them to the game assets.
+They just need to be put in the correct place in your mod folder.

 Each of the animations you want to include with a mod must be put in their own folder like this:
 ```
 <mod_folder>/anim/assets/myanim1/myanim1_0.png